-Minimally invasive thyroid surgery is performed by experienced thyroid surgeons Dr. Jeremy Watkins, Dr. Brad McIntyre and Dr. Sean Callahan from Fort Worth ENT.
+Minimally invasive thyroid surgery is performed by experienced thyroid surgeons Dr. Jeremy Watkins, Dr. Brad McIntyre and Dr. Sean Callahan at the Fort Worth Thyroid Center.
 The most up-to-date approach for performing a thyroidectomy with tiny scopes means that thyroid surgery is easier to undergo and leaves minimal scarring on the patient’s neck.
 This is one type of minimally invasive surgery performed at Fort Worth ENT to treat various ear, nose, and throat conditions.

 Each year in the United States, several tens of thousands of people must undergo surgery for problems related to the thyroid gland.
 In fact, the prevalence of thyroid cancer is increasing, with the amount of thyroidectomies in the U.S. increasing over the last 10 years, as well.
 The thyroid gland can be accountable for a myriad of thyroid disorders and thyroid disease, but typically, specialists recommend thyroid surgery most often to treat thyroid nodules, over-activity of the thyroid gland, and thyroid enlargements known as goiters.
 A thyroid nodule is a very common abnormality of this gland, which will, along with any other suspected abnormality, warrant a series of tests or evaluations of the gland for cancer or other problems.
 This usually includes blood tests, an ultrasound, and possibly a needle biopsy to extract thyroid cells for further pathological evaluation.
 If the patient is diagnosed with a thyroid problem that requires surgical intervention, he or she may have the option to consider a fairly new and minimally invasive form of thyroid surgery to remove all or part of the thyroid gland.